Jhgomez/sopes1/Clase/notes.md

 * `kubectl get all <-n <namespace_name>>(this is optional)`: returns all objects in a optionally specified namespace if not it could be the default or global namespace objects that will be returned
 * `kubectl get nodes`: returns kuberentes nodes names
 * `kubectl get nodes -o wide`: returns kuberentes nodes info like IP

+Service "project/d-api-rest-grpc" does not have any active Endpoint